jfallmann/MONSDA/docs/source/theconfig.rst

 ::

-   "WORKFLOWS": "SRA,QC,MAPPING,TRIMMING,COUNTING,UCSC,DE,DEU,DAS", # Here you define which main workflow steps should be run, "REFERENCE": "GENOMES", #where to find the reference genomes "BINS": "NextSnakes/scripts", #where to find the scripts used in the workflow, if you soft-link or clone the snake git to your working directory use this path
+   "WORKFLOWS": "FETCH,QC,MAPPING,TRIMMING,DEDUP,COUNTING,UCSC,DE,DEU,DAS", # Here you define which main workflow steps should be run, "REFERENCE": "GENOMES", #where to find the reference genomes "BINS": "NextSnakes/scripts", #where to find the scripts used in the workflow, if you soft-link or clone the snake git to your working directory use this path
    "MAXTHREADS": "20", #maximum number of cores to use, make sure your cluster/machine can handle the load